 I guess for me, it's important to be honest, because it has a therapeutic vibe to it.
 It really does, just being able to talk and share my story.
 And I think it helps people not feel so alone, because at first I didn't know if people would relate, but then as soon as I did more and more people said, "We have felt that way," or, like, you know, "I felt that way.
 Thank you so much for validating that my feelings are real."
 It feels good to me to know that I really wasn't alone, either.
 That I had all these people, all over the world, that felt the same way I did.

 As told to TODAY's Emily Sher.
-This story has been lightly edited and condensed for clarity.
+This story has been lightly edited and condensed for clarity, and was originally published March 5, 2019.